-In addition, the Company's Bylaws require that any stockholder desiring to nominate a director for election or propose other business for consideration at the 2020 Annual Meeting of Stockholders must provide written notice.
-Such notice must contain the information required by the Bylaws and must be received by the Corporate Secretary not less than 90 nor more than 120 days before the first anniversary of the preceding year's annual meeting of stockholders.
-To be timely for the 2020 Annual Meeting of Stockholders, any such notice must be received by the Corporate Secretary, at the address above, on any date beginning on January 11, 2020 and ending on February 10, 2020.
+In addition, any stockholder desiring to nominate a director for election or propose other business for consideration at the 2022 Annual Meeting of Stockholders (other than under Exchange Act Rule 14a-8) must provide written notice in accordance with the Company's Bylaws.
+Such notice must contain the information required by the Bylaws and must be received by the Corporate Secretary no earlier than 120 or later than 90 days before the first anniversary of the preceding year's annual meeting of stockholders.
+To be timely for the 2022 Annual Meeting of Stockholders, any such notice must be received by the Corporate Secretary, at the address above, on any date beginning on January 12, 2022 and ending on February 11, 2022.